 • Oh and if my current gear is not enough, I’ll borrow some equipment from an uncle but I’ll leave that to another bag >.^

 Okay so a little info about myself before I move on to the next bag.
 I’ve been shooting for close to 5-years and when I started shooting, I used to shoot everything from landscapes to portrait.
 But right now I’m more focused on street photography, but sometimes I still do a little landscape with my pals.
 Beginning of last year, I discover the beauty of film thorough online sources like Street Portraitist, JCH etc and my friends, and that virtually destroyed the thought of buying a full frame DSLR for me, instead I got some film cameras to play with.
-The change came when I finally decided to step out of my comfort zone and attend Eric Kim’s workshop.
 Somehow, I think that I love to shoot film more nowadays because film has “soul” IMHO.
 Now I hardly touched my digital gear unless if I have some job to do.
 Okay so enough blabbering about myself and it’s time to move on to my next bag, which is my daily bag that I take around with me every day to everywhere I go.

 So the bag is a generic PU leather camera bag that I bought online from a merchant that sells mainly lomo stuff.
 Although it’s small but it fits everything nicely.
 So in the bag I have:

 • A recently purchased Leitz M6 with Artisan & Artist Strap-Amazing camera!!!!!
 And purchased from none other than the great Bellamy Hunt.
 The strap is really comfortable on the shoulders and when hanging the camera around the neck.
 The camera is rock solid and feels more durable than my Nikons (Shh….don’t tell my Nikons I said that or else they will be sad =.=)